-- b.
-Personal Statement (scored with a rubric) - i.
-The personal statement is evaluated based on the following evaluation criteria: following directions; writing skills; ability to use distance technology; the student's motivations and future career goals; the student's ability to seek consult in difficult situations; and the student's plans for managing the rigor and practicum placements.
-A rating of 1 on any item requires special consideration by faculty. - c.
+- c.
 The scores for the GPA, Personal Statement, and recommendation letters are summed. - 4.
 Applicants are selected based upon score, evaluation criteria, and availability of space.
+A third recommendation letter can be requested as determined by the SLP admissions committee.
 Personal interviews of candidates may be conducted as determined by the SLP admissions committee.
 These interviews are conducted through virtual technology to further rate students (if needed) based on oral communication skills and content of answers. - 5.
 The Program Director notifies the Associate Director of Graduate Admission of the decision made for each application, within 30 days.
 BU Online notifies each applicant of the decision made. - 6.
 It is possible that an applicant may meet or exceed all of the admission requirements, yet not be admitted into the program due to limited space.
 A student may appeal the decision only if he or she believes to have been discriminated against due to age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, political ideology, race, religion/spirituality, sex, sexual orientation or tribal sovereign status.
 Steps that should be taken in this scenario include: - a.
 The student should submit a letter of appeal to the Speech-Language Pathology Program Director in writing within 10 working days of receiving the denial letter if he or she wishes to appeal the decision. - b.
 The student must explain why he or she believes to have experienced discrimination and offer evidence of discrimination. - c.
 The student's appeal will be reviewed by the Program Director and one Speech-Language Pathology faculty not involved in the original review of the application.
 The preponderance of the evidence standard will be used. - d.
 The student will be notified by the Program Director of the decision within 10 working days of receiving the appeal. - 7.
 If an applicant meets the eligibility criteria but is not admitted due to lack of available space, the applicant will be placed on a waiting list and given priority consideration for the next beginning cohort.
 The application will remain "active" on the waiting list for up to two semesters without the student needing to reapply.
-A student who meets the eligibility criteria, but is not able to start until three semesters later will be asked to submit a written statement discussing any changes that may have occurred in the interim.
+A student who meets the eligibility criteria, but is not able to start until three semesters later will be asked to - submit a written statement discussing any changes that may have occurred in the interim.